-- Title II of the Americans with Disabilities Act, otherwise Section 504 and the Fair Housing Amendments govern (Title II deals with common areas and public space, not living units, which is covered by Section 504.) - Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity
+Title II of the Americans with Disabilities Act, otherwise Section 504 and the Fair Housing Amendments govern (Title II deals with common areas and public space, not living units, which is covered by Section 504.)

-Any applicable State laws or local ordinances.
+Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity Any applicable State laws or local ordinances.

-- DHA shall not discriminate because of race, color, national origin, sex, religion, familial status, disability, sexual orientation or gender identity in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land, which is part of a development under DHA's jurisdiction covered by a public housing Annual Contributions Contract with HUD.
-24 CFR § 100 - DHA shall not deny admission to otherwise qualified applicants because of their membership in some group to which negative behavior may be imputed (e.g., families with children born to unmarried parents).
+- 2. DHA is proud to be an equal opportunity workplace and is an affirmative action employer.
+We are committed to equal employment opportunity and all employees and applicants are treated equally without regard to age, ancestry, color, family or medical care leave, gender identity or expression, genetic information, marital status, medical condition, national origin, physical or mental disability, political affiliation, protected veteran status, race, religion, sex (including pregnancy), sexual orientation, or any other characteristic protected by applicable laws, regulations and ordinances.
+DHA shall not discriminate in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land, which is part of a development under DHA's jurisdiction covered by a public housing Annual Contributions Contract with HUD.
+24 CFR § 100 - 3.
+DHA shall not deny admission to otherwise qualified applicants because of their membership in some group to which negative behavior may be imputed (e.g., families with children born to unmarried parents).
 Instead, each applicant who is a member of a particular group will be treated as an individual based on his or her history and behavior.
 24 CFR § 960.203(a) - 4.
 DHA will work continuously to affirmatively further fair housing and to remove impediments to housing choice by members of protected classes. - 5.
 DHA will offer units only in the order prescribed by this policy, since any other method violates the rights of applicants.